 The idea of using badges to raise hunt funds was the brain-child of our Hunt Chairman and this is the way he made it work.

 Every member of the Sennybridge Farmers' Foxhounds in Powys, Wales, was issued a badge at the start of the season.
 The badge cost £10.00 and the scheme was to last a year, until the start of the next season.
 According to the rules, all members had to buy a badge and show the badge at anytime, anywhere, when challenged by another Hunt Member, who also had to show their badge at the same time.
 Some minor points eased the situation for the ladies.
-Whereas a man had to produce his badge from a pocket, wallet, or coat, ladies could keep them anywhere on their person, as well as in their handbags or shopping bags.To read more, log in above or click here to subscribe.
+Whereas a man had to produce his badge from a pocket, wallet, or coat, ladies could keep them anywhere on their person, as well as in their handbags or shopping bags.To read more, a subscription is required.
+Log in or click here to subscribe.